JonathanBrouwer/UltimateCore/docs/permissions.md

 uc.nick.nick.style.<STYLE> - Allows you to use a certain style in nicknames.
 (Recommended for vip)<br>
 uc.personalmessage.personalmessage.base - Allows you to send private messages to people.
 (Recommended for everyone)<br>
 uc.personalmessage.reply.base - Allows you to reply to people's personal message using /reply.
 (Recommended for everyone)<br>
+uc.playerinfo.ping.?.base - Allows you to use the /ping ? command.
+(Recommended for nobody)<br>
+uc.playerinfo.ping.base - Allows you to use the /ping command.
+(Recommended for vip)<br>
+uc.playerinfo.ping.others - Allows you to use the /ping command on other players.
+(Recommended for vip)<br>
 uc.random.random.base - Allows you to use the random command.
 (Recommended for everyone)<br>
 uc.sign.warp.create - Permission to create warpsigns.
 (Recommended for admin)<br>
 uc.sign.warp.destroy - Permission to destroy warpsigns.
 (Recommended for admin)<br>